The latest news

-Why do organizations often choose an AWS alternative?
+Why do businesses often choose an Azure alternative?

 Find out more about what is happening at Artmotion along with the latest global cloud security news in our media corner.
 Get instant access to the latest data security news by subscribing to our blog now!

 Companies concerned about keeping their data safe from prying governments are turning to Swiss datacenters that have the security of national laws which protect information from the other countries.Learn more

 Is Switzerland turning into a cloud-haven in the wake of the Prism scandal?
 Enterprises are using Swiss cloud providers to host data, because of their tighter privacy culture, following the NSA surveillance revelations.Learn more

 The Independent.co.uk stated that Switzerland can provide a safe haven for your data